DiegoRamirezL/PPRuNe-analysis/README.md

 ## Professional Pilots Rumours Network
 The Professional Pilots Rumour Network ([PPRuNe](https://www.pprune.org/)) is an aviation website dedicated to airline pilots to share rumours and news.

+# Database architecture
+To conduct a thorough analysis of the PPRuNe, the forums have to be stored in database.
+To represent the website four tables have been created :
+- EL_PPRUNE_FORUM
+- EL_PPRUNE_THREAD
+- EL_PPRUNE_POST
+- EL_PPRUNE_ORGANIZATION

+For more information, see the Vertabelo model of the database architecture.

 # Initial
 ## Webscraping
 The first step is to webscrape forums to extract threads and posts from the website. archive_scraping.py is used to get an entire forum from the website archive.